 The Isles of Scilly

 Thirty miles west from Lands End lie the glorious Isles of Scilly.
-Clear blue waters, white sandy beaches, stunning anchorages and incredible semi-tropical plants & wildlife abound, all basking in the warmth of the gulf stream and the summer sun.
-This is always one of the high-points of our year and is an opportunity not to be missed – what better way can there be to visit Scilly than aboard a Scillonian Pilot Cutter?
-Our usual itinerary sees us visiting not only the inhabited islands of St Marys, Tresco, Bryher, St Martins and St Agnes but also takes in some wildlife spotting down amongst the Western Rocks and occasionally a restful night in the Eastern Isles around Great Ganilly.
+Always the best adventures of our year and an opportunity not to be missed – what better way can there be to visit Scilly than aboard a Scillonian Pilot Cutter?
+Our usual itinerary sees us sail not only to the inhabited islands of St Marys, Tresco, Bryher, St Martins and St Agnes but also takes in some wildlife spotting down amongst the Western Rocks and occasionally a restful night in the Eastern Isles around Great Ganilly.

-The Isles of Scilly (locals rarely refer to them as the Scilly Isles) have fascinating history and a plethora of flora and fauna which combine to make this our very favourite cruising area.
+The Isles of Scilly (locals rarely refer to them as the Scilly Isles or Scillies) have fascinating history and a plethora of flora and fauna which combine to make this our very favourite sailing area.
 Each island has a very different character and there are no marinas to spoil the view – just Amelie Rose rocking gently at anchor as her guests explore a new island every day.

 In amongst the islands there’s a ton of wildlife to spot with seals and puffins lounging and flapping around the Western rocks whilst shore-side the Islands are a haven for all manner of exotic birdlife from the stunning Golden Pheasant to the many migratory species that stopover here.